carpentries/instructor-training/01-introduction.md

 learning to read easier.

-So while whole-word instruction takes an optimistic and student-centered view on learning -- encouraging enjoyment in learning as a key element in the process -- it is not consistent with the scientific view of the way that learning to read actually takes place.
+So while whole-language instruction takes an optimistic and student-centered view on learning -- encouraging enjoyment in learning as a key element in the process -- it is not consistent with the scientific view of the way that learning to read actually takes place.
 Nevertheless, when these methods were studied in classrooms, the findings have been contradictory: while some classroom studies find that phonics works best, others show that whole language yields better results.

 One explanation is that a third factor is at play.
 If children sense that their teachers are enthusiastic about something,